expo/expo/packages/expo-notifications/README.md

 ## Instalation

-`expo-notifications` needs `react-native-unimodule` to work.
+`expo-notifications` requires `react-native-unimodule` to work.
 You can read more about it [here](https://www.npmjs.com/package/react-native-unimodules).

 Add `expo-notifications` to your project: execute the following command in your project root directory: